boylesoftware/x2node-dbos/README.md

 ```

 Note, that is a transaction is passed into a DBO and an error happens, the DBO does not rollback the transaction.
 It is application's responsibility to roll it back if the `Promise` returned by the DBO's `execute()` method is rejected.

+## Record Collections Monitors

+The DBO factory exposes a method called `setRecordCollectionsMonitor()`.
+It associates a _record collections monitor_, provided to it as its only argument, with the DBO factory.
+The monitor is a special object that gets notified whenever any DBO created by the factory makes changes to any record of any record type.
+This allows the monitor to keep track of the complete collections of records of any given record type as a whole.
+For an application that exposes a RESTful API this can be usedful for generating "ETag" values for the API calls that query record recollections (e.g. record list or search).
+It also allows locking transactions against the whole collections (to prevent any new record additions or deletions during the transaction.

+The monitor object implementation the following interface:

+* `collectionsUpdated(ctx, recordTypeNames)` - This monitor method is called by every DBO during the transaction that modifies record collections.
+The `ctx` argument is the DBO execution context object and the `recordTypeNames` is a `Set` of strings with names of record types being modified.
+If the method returns a `Promise`, the transaction is not committed until the promise is fulfilled.
+If the promise is rejected, the whole transaction gets rolled back.
+Any other type of returned value is ignored and the transaction is committed.

+* `getCollectionsVersion(tx, recordTypeNames, [lockType])` - Queries the record collections versioning information.
+The `tx` argument is a transaction, the `recordTypeNames` is a `Set` of strings with names of record types to query.
+The optional `lockType` argument, which can be either "shared" or "exclusive", asks the monitor to lock the specified record collections until the end of the transaction.
+The method returns a `Promise` of the combined collections versioning information object, which includes two properties:

+  * `version` - A number which is a sum of versions of all requested record collections.
+Initially, every record type gets a record collection with version 1.
+Whenever a new record is added or an existing record is modified or deleted, the collection version gets bumped up.
+The sum of multiple record collection versions produces a unique version for that particular combination of record collections.

+  * `modifiedOn` - A `Date`, which reflects the modification timestamp of the records collection among the specified ones that was modified most recently.
+If no collection was ever modified, the date is going to be midnight of January 1st, 1970.

 ## Data Sources